 The University of Warwick's Modern Languages and Cultures department offers an MPhil/PhD in French Studies with guidance from an internationally-leading expert.
-The department, ranked 5th by REF 2014, promotes an interdisciplinary appraoch to the French language and francophone culture.
+The department promotes an interdisciplinary appraoch to the French language and francophone culture.

 Research and write an 80,000-word thesis on a topic of your choice under the supervision of one of our internationally-leading experts.
 Suitable for students who already have considerable research skills and a clear idea of their own particular area of interest for further research.